What Expats Can Expect From the Cost of Living in Portugal

 Apart from housing, food and entertainment costs usually make up the second-largest part of an expat’s budget.
 Predicting how much you’ll spend here is difficult.
 Much depends on where you’ll live and what kind of lifestyle you want.

-In general, groceries for a month cost at least $200.
-The cost of grocery staples, like rice, apples, oranges, bananas, onions, tomatoes, and potatoes all cost less than 2 Euros a kilogram (and sometimes less than 1 Euro a kilogram).
-Milk, eggs, and eggs range from 50 cents to about 2 Euros.
-Chicken is fairly affordable at an average of 5 Euros a kilogram, while beef costs about double that.
+In general, groceries for a month cost at least USD$275-$340.
+The cost of grocery staples, like rice, apples, oranges, bananas, onions, tomatoes, and potatoes all cost less than USD$2 a pound (and sometimes less than USD$1 a pound).
+A gallon of milk costs around $2.30-2.81, while a dozen eggs typically cost USD$1.72-$2.10.
+Chicken is fairly affordable at an average of USD$2.18-2.66, while beef costs nearly double that.

 Things that are considered luxuries in many countries, like wine, olive oil, seafood, and shellfish are produced locally in Portugal and thus are very inexpensive.
-You can pick up a bottle of Portuguese wine for the equivalent of 4 to 5 Euros.
-Domestic beer generally rings in at 1 to 2 Euros a bottle.
+You can pick up a bottle of Portuguese wine for the equivalent of USD$3.68-$4.50.
+Domestic beer generally rings in at USD$0.98-1.20 a bottle.

 The Cost of Eating Out

 Eating out is similarly affordable in Portugal.
-A cup of cappuccino at a cafe costs between 1 and 3 Euros.
-Many cafes offer a prato do dia (lunch special or dish of the day) that costs anywhere from 8 to 11 Euros.
-Simple fare, like a large sandwich from a bakery, is about 5 Euros and fast food combos cost a few Euros more.
-Meanwhile, a multicourse meal for two, including wine, starts at about 30 Euros and up.
+A cup of cappuccino at a cafe costs between USD$1.31-USD$1.61.
+Many cafes offer a prato do dia (lunch special or dish of the day) that costs anywhere from USD$7.37-$9.01.
+Simple fare, like a large sandwich from a bakery, is about 5 Euros and fast food combos cost a few dollars more.
+Meanwhile, a multicourse meal for two, including wine, will cost around USD$32-USD$39.

 These are all averages.
 Depending on the city and the establishment, you could pay a bit less while anyone who loves trendy neighborhoods or who lives in Lisbon will pay a little bit more.

 One of the biggest perks of living in Portugal is the inexpensive transportation options.
-A single ticket on a city transportation network is less than 2 Euros and a monthly pass is about 40 Euros.
-Train tickets between communities range from just a few Euros to less than 100 for a cross-country voyage.
+A single ticket on a city transportation network is less than USD$2 ($1.48-$1.80) and a monthly pass is about USD$36.85-$45.03.
+According to Portugal’s official rail site, a cross-country train ticket from Lisbon to Porto costs around USD$29.25-$35.75.